 From here, our trail around Norfolk one of the RAF’s more recent closures, and to what was one of the RAF’s biggest airfields.
 RAF Coltishall.

 Built in 1939, Coltishall was originally designed as a bomber base, but turned to house fighters soon after it’s creation.
+Even as the airfield was being prepared, war was never far away.
+A raid by Luftwaffe bombers saw six bombs fall on one of the hangars before it was completed, a reminder what they were building the airfield for.
 Used by 66 squadron, it played a major part in the Battle of Britain.
 Being home later to-night fighter Defiants and Mosquitoes, a role it continued well into the cold war with Venoms and famously the Jaguars.
 Again there is much information about Coltishall around and it’s history is both interesting and well documented.
 At present, it is in generally good condition, although buildings are starting to deteriorate and nature is fighting a hard battle.
 The government have since opened a prison on the site (HMP Bure) and access is not permitted, (the man on the gate is very helpful and polite), but views can be found from various points around the field if persistence is strong enough.
 From one vantage point near the top end of the runway, you can see the runway lights, distant buildings and structures that form the airfield blocks.
 Standing by the crash gate, looking down the length of the runway, you can imagine the Jaguars and fast jets being practice scrambled and roaring off into the skies of Britain in search of invading soviet aircraft.

 I remember well seeing Jaguars and Phantoms racing across our skies, but at Coltishall it’s a sight I won’t unfortunately ever get to see.
 The Control tower now stands idle, overlooking the single runway, whilst further up you can see the main hanger and admin block (I believe) with the proud lettering ‘Royal Air Force Coltishall’ still prevalent.
 Along side are the badges of some of the squadrons based there.
 The front of the base used to be dignified, grand and over seen by an E.E.
 Lightning.
 Now they are all gone, even the guard-room is falling into disrepair.
 A small metal sign says ‘Welcome to former RAF Coltishall’ as poor recognition of Britain’s flying history.